AnselmoMartins/many-users-crud/readme.md

 # Many-Users-Crud

-Many-Users-crud is a api was developed for the purpose of study, made with Node JS, Express and Microsoft SQL SERVER (Sequelize) on Back-End
+Many-Users-crud is a api, it was developed for the purpose of study, done with Node JS, Express and Microsoft SQL SERVER (Sequelize) on Back-End

 Features:
   - jwt authentication,